Contents

 Complex Setup for Large Organizations:

-Large organizations often have multiple third-party services (such as marketing platforms, CRM systems, and cloud services) that send emails on their behalf.
-Setting up SPF, DKIM, and DMARC across all these services can be complex and time-consuming.
+Large organizations have several third-party services sending emails on their behalf, including but not limited to marketing platforms, CRM systems, and cloud services.
+SPF, DKIM, and DMARC have to be set up across all these services, which generally proves complex and time-consuming.

 Misconfigured Policies: